zzhangjii/learning-library/workshops/vbcs/README.md

 ### **Step 2**: Proceed to the Lab Guides

-- The Lab Guides are best viewed using the Workshop's [GitHub Pages Website URL](https://oracle.github.io/learning-library/workshops/vbcs/)

 - Once you are viewing the Workshop's GitHub Pages website, you can see a list of Lab Guides at any time by clicking on the **Menu Icon**

   ![](images/WorkshopMenu.png)